Ds-Kang/CUDA/README.md

 # CUDA
-Parallelization of coloration network inference for four different environments.
+Parallelization of coloration network inference for four different environments using OpenMP, MPI, CUDA.